 Bennett Cerf, Dr. Seuss's editor, bet him that he couldn't write a book using 50 words or less.
 The Cat in the Hat was pretty simple, after all, and it used 225 words.
 Not one to back down from a challenge, Geisel started writing and came up with Green Eggs and Ham—which uses exactly 50 words.

 The 50 words, by the way, are: a, am, and, anywhere, are, be, boat, box, car, could, dark, do, eat, eggs, fox, goat, good, green, ham, here, house, I, if, in, let, like, may, me, mouse, not, on, or, rain, Sam, say, see, so, thank, that, the, them, there, they, train, tree, try, will, with, would, you.

 The line from the book "A person's a person, no matter how small" has been used as a slogan for pro-life organizations for years.
 It's often questioned whether that was Seuss's intent in the first place, but when he was still alive, he threatened to sue a pro-life group unless they removed his words from their letterhead.
-Karl ZoBell, the attorney for Dr. Seuss's interests, says the author's widow doesn't like people to "hijack Dr. Seuss characters or material to front their own points of view."
+Karl ZoBell, the attorney for Dr. Seuss's interests, said in 2008 that the author's widow, Audrey (who passed away in 2018) didn't like people to "hijack Dr. Seuss characters or material to front their own points of view."